generate_before_header

 About

-Brad Raffensperger (R) has served as Georgia’s secretary of state since January 2019 and won reelection in 2022.
-Based on his unwillingness to break the law in 2020 when Trump pressured him to “find” enough votes to alter the actual outcome of the presidential election in Georgia, Raffensperger faced a primary challenge from a Trump-endorsed opponent.
-After winning in May, he worked to regain support from MAGA voters and ensure his victory in November.
+Brad Raffensperger (R) has served as Georgia’s secretary of state since January 2019 .
+After refusing to give in to pressure from Trump to “find” enough votes to alter the actual outcome of the 2020 presidential election, he not only gained national notoriety but won reelection in 2022 despite a primary challenge from a Trump-endorsed opponent.

 Raffensperger is a licensed engineer and a business owner who served two terms in the state General Assembly from 2015–19.